Egyptghost1/weifund-contracts/BUG-BOUNTY-DETAILS.md

 ##Rules

 * Issues that have already been submitted by another user or are already known to WeiFund are not eligible for bounty rewards
-* Public disclosure of a vulnerability without WeiFund's prior consent results in ineligibility for a bounty
+* Public disclosure of a vulnerability without WeiFund&#39;s prior consent results in ineligibility for a bounty
-* ConsenSys' employees and all other people paid by ConsenSys, directly or indirectly, are not eligible for rewards
+* ConsenSys&#39; employees and all other people paid by ConsenSys, directly or indirectly, are not eligible for rewards
 * Determinations of eligibility, award, and all terms related to an award are at the sole and final discretion of WeiFund.
-Decisions are guided by the submision's Impact, Likelihood and Quality
+Decisions are guided by the submision&#39;s Impact, Likelihood and Quality

 ##Targets